This add-on is operated by Adept Mobile LLC.

 To install the add-on run:

-$ heroku addons:add adept-scale
+$ heroku addons:create adept-scale

-Once Adept Scale has been added a syslog drain will be added to your application.
+Once AdeptScale has been added a syslog drain will be added to your application.
 You can verify this with the heroku “drains” command.

-$ heroku drains -----> [ Adept-scale your-app-name ]
+-----> [ Adept-scale your-app-name ]

 No code setup is needed.
 Just provision the add-on and go.

-Once these actions have been completed and the Dyno Scaling setting is turned on, Adept Scale will start auto scaling your application.
-You may choose to complete these setup steps with the Dyno Scaling setting off to review how Adept Scale interacts with your application dynos without scaling events taking place.
+Once these actions have been completed and the Dyno Scaling setting is turned on under the Settings tab, AdeptScale will start auto scaling your application.
+You may of course enable/disable Dyno Scaling at any time once your app has been authorized.

-The Adept Scale Dashboard consists of two sections, current and history.
-The current section displays 2 auto updating, real time graphs that show a recent history of your applications average response time, total request count, dyno usage and dyno recommendations.
-The history section shows the same data over a 5 minute, 1 hour, 1 day or all time period.
+The AdeptScale Dashboard is where you can browse trends in your traffic and its scaling.
+It consists of two sections, current and history.
+The current section displays 2 self-updating graphs that show a recent history of your application’s average response time, total request count, dyno usage and dyno recommendations.
+The history section shows up to 72 hours of the same data and can be viewed all at once or in 5 minute, 1 hour, or 1 day windows.

 Dyno Recommendations are generated from your settings and application metrics and uses them to scale your app.
-With the Dyno Scaling setting on, Adept Scale will scale your app to the recommended dyno number.
+With the Dyno Scaling setting on, AdeptScale will scale your app to the recommended dyno number.

-The settings area provides you with a way to dictate how Adept Scale will react to load on your application.
+The settings area provides you with a way to dictate how AdeptScale will react to load on your application.
 A graph at the top shows a recent history of metrics from you application, where the recommended dynos line is calculated from the settings you provide in the fields below it.
-With Dyno Scaling on, Adept Scale auto scales your application to the recommended value.
+With Dyno Scaling on, AdeptScale auto scales your application to the recommended value.

 The settings won’t be applied until you submit the settings form.